Ray-Ali/Python-3-Projects/README.md

 # Python-3-Projects
-Python 3 Projects
-In order to use the Multivariable regression analysis code: download sake.csv
+Multivariable Regression Analysis:

+1. Download sake.csv file

+2. Make sure the CSV file is in the same file path as the .py file

-Recommendended: Use Jupyter Notebook to really see the pretty visuals! (not required)
+3.Use Jupyter Notebook to really see the pretty visuals! (not required)